Events

 Digital, Industry & Space Semiconductors

-The next edition of EFECS – the European Forum for Electronic Components and Systems is set for December 3–4, 2025 in Malta at the same location of the inaugural ECSEL Symposium in 2017.
+The next edition of EFECS – the European Forum for Electronic Components and Systems is set for December 3–4, 2025 in Malta (at the same location of the inaugural ECSEL Symposium in 2017).
 The event will focus on boosting innovation and European competitiveness in the ECS sector.
+There is a pre-programme on Euroean Chips Design Platform on December 2nd.

 This year's theme, "Accelerate Innovation: Building European Competitiveness," emphasizes value chain security, sustainability, and the exploration of emerging market opportunities.
 Key features include insightful keynotes and discussions on cutting-edge topics like quantum tech, cybersecurity, and AI.